 - Locked Door: The door to the chapel is sealed shut.
 The floor in front of it is the key to opening it; the heavier you are, the more the floor sinks while standing on it.
 You need to eat all six courses to become heavy enough to unlock the door.

 - More Teeth than the Osmond Family: Frypan Frederick's mouth has "human teeth in the hundreds".

-- Onion Tears: The solution to the ghost puzzle is to inflict these on her.
+- Onion Tears: The solution to the ghost puzzle is to use the onions to make her cry.

 - Plant Person: Jenny Lettucehead, who's made of salad, has vine limbs, and eats soil.

 - Posthumous Character:

 - There are a few mentions of Pierre Canard, the former fifth member of the Amuse-Bouche Quartet, who is implied to have been eaten by the others.

 - The mouse king, as depicted in the west tapestry, once led an invasion of his army against the castle.
 They were defeated, and his fur put on display in the chapel.

 - In the intro text, the narrator describes a lack of dinner as a "mean repast by the meanest measure".
 The first "mean" is meant in the sense of "ungenerous", while the one in "meanest" is meant in the sense of "unkind".

 - If the player persists in eating the mound of filth, the narrator comments:Whatever's gotten into you, my dear, I couldn't guess.
 Now more filth's gotten into you, at any rate, as you swallow what's in your mouth again.

 - The first "gotten into you" is meant figuratively, while the second is meant literally.

 - Rage Against the Author: In the rebellion ending, you attack and overpower the narrator, and after a stalemate, win your freedom.
 During the stalemate, she keeps her narration brief and outright refuses to provide more detailed descriptions, stating, "I've served you enough lavish words."